 Ohio’s refusal to provide transgender individuals with birth certificates that accurately reflect their gender violates the Equal Protection Clause of the Fourteenth Amendment, their rights of privacy and personal autonomy established by the Due Process Clause, and their First Amendment right to refrain from speaking by compelling them to disclose their transgender status and to identify with a gender that misrepresents who they are.

-The parties held the 26(f) conference on June 25 and filed our Rule 26(f) Report on July 9.
-The initial pretrial conference occurred on July 18.
+The parties held their 26(f) conference on June 25 and filed the Rule 26(f) Report on July 9.
+The initial pretrial conference with the court occurred on July 18.